 - Pay down your mortgage (a guaranteed rate of return on debt + interest).

-- Contribute the refund to your TFSA or another registered savings vehicle (reinvested money for growth).
+- Contribute the RRSP-generated refund to fund your TFSA contribution.

 If you typically spend the $1,440 “gift” in my example then I think you’re better off prioritizing your TFSA over your RRSP because of the known benefits of that present day contribution.